sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 <!-- more -->

 When you pull the `sequenceiq/ambari` image first it will take a couple of minutes (for me it was 5 minutes).
-Meanwhile lets explain all those parameters.
+Meanwhile you have sterted the download lets explain all those parameters.

 ## 1. container: ambari-server and ambari-agent